00ff0000red/SIMD.ts/README.md

 **Warning**:
 This TS/JS wrapper will need to be rewritten if the [TC39 remove builtin subclassing proposal](https://github.com/tc39/proposal-rm-builtin-subclassing) becomes a part of the ES262 specification.

-TODO: API here, type defs, etc.
+TODO: API here, type defs, methodology, etc.